Bilingual Sales Representative Jobs in USA with Visa Sponsorship

 Which visa is the fastest path for a bilingual sales rep without entering the H-1B lottery?

 Australian citizens can apply for the E-3 visa directly at a U.S. consulate without a lottery, with appointments typically available within two to six weeks.
-Canadian and Mexican nationals can enter on TN status at the port of entry with an offer letter, often the same day.
-Both pathways are significantly faster than H-1B, which requires lottery selection and a six-month wait before the October 1 start date.
+Canadian and Mexican nationals can enter on TN visa status at the port of entry with an offer letter, often the same day.
+Both pathways are significantly faster than H-1B visa, which requires lottery selection and a six-month wait before the October 1 start date.

 Do I need a degree in a specific field, or does any bachelor's degree qualify?